Glossary

 entire program.
 It is generally used for global variables and

-variables created with the `static` keyword.
+keyword.
 These variables are

 only initialized the first time their scope is entered and hence